The Earth is just too small and fragile a basket for the human race to keep all its eggs in.

 in the wild

-fact that, if we do it to a planet, we'll destroy most of the archaeological
+face the fact that, if we do it to a planet, we'll destroy most of the

-evidence of its past and wipe out any life – however it may be –
+archaeological evidence of its past and wipe out any life – however

-that may have been there before.
-Worse yet, if our efforts to make the
+minimal – that may have been there before.
+Worse yet, if our efforts to

-which we can't survive – whether because vestiges of indigenous
+ecosystem in which we can't survive – whether because vestiges

-life prove too virulent or because the life-forms we (engineer and) introduce
+of indigenous life prove too virulent or because the life-forms we (engineer

-to do the job evolve into something with which we can't share a world.
-These
+and) introduce to do the job evolve into something with which we can't share a

 Before anyone goes attempting terraforming on another planet, it may be a good idea to do some experiments in space.
 For this, one will need a substantial habitat involving large expanses of surface at which gravity is roughly similar to that on the Earth's surface; one will need to ensure that an atmosphere is prevented from escaping, in so far as one can get one started; and one will need a light-source, as near as possible like sunlight filtered by the Earth's atmosphere.
 That happens to be exactly the same set of requirements we'd need to meet for autonomous habitats in which life can propagate and survive such catastrophes as would sterilize our cozy planets.